TheCarsonWest/nerd-emoji/APCHEM/Beer-Lambert Law.md

 # [[AP CHEM solutions]]

-The Beer-Lambert Law, also known as the Beer-Lambert-Bouguer law, describes the attenuation of light as it passes through a solution.
+The [[Beer-Lambert Law]], also known as the Beer-Lambert-Bouguer law, describes the attenuation of light as it passes through a solution.
 It's a fundamental principle in spectroscopy, used to relate the absorbance of light to the properties of the material through which the light is traveling.

 ## The Equation